 Protection of the members’ assets is one reason why Sean Doyle, general manager of Seward Co-op Grocery & Deli in Minneapolis, has chosen not to pursue the AJP’s Food Justice certification.
 “At-will is about individual rights,” he explains.
 “The main issue in fair trade is concentration of wealth in the hands of a few.
 In a co-op, profit is democratized.
 The impact of a frivolous lawsuit could harm others.”

 The same motivation drives Jim DeLuca, general manager of Abundance Cooperative Market in Rochester, N.Y.
 “As a manager, I feel responsible to think about the co-op as a whole.
-I don’t care for the [at-will] concept, but in the end I have to come down to a place of less risk [of lawsuits.]”
+I don’t care for the

 Not a warm fuzzy feeling